 Normally you must be assessed as 14 per cent disabled or more to get the benefit and everyone will be paid the same rate no matter what age.

-Your carer could get Carer’s Allowance if you have substantial caring needs.
+Your carer could get Carer’s Allowance if you have a lot of caring needs.

 How to claim

 You can download and complete a claim form or contact the Department for Communities for a form.

 Download a form